-It’s actually a stand alone SEO plugin, similar to Yoast or All In One SEO.
-I actually use it a lot for this purpose on sites I don’t use schema, so it’s a bit of a swiss army knife.
-The other main feature which I haven’t used much is the project settings to do in depth keyword research.
-Further to this you can also then add affiliate products really easily also.
+It’s actually a stand-alone SEO plugin, similar to Yoast or All In One SEO.
+I actually use it a lot for this purpose on sites I don’t use schema, so it’s a bit of a Swiss army knife.
+The other main feature which I haven’t used much is the project settings to do in-depth keyword research.
+Further to this, you can add affiliate products easily.

-The is video gives a bit of information from the sales page but it does explain well, what it actually does:
+This video gives a bit of information from the sales page but it does explain very well, what the plugin actually does:

 Using JSON Code